DEQrmichie/heatsource-9/README.md

 hs setup -cf -csv
 ```
 The model will read/and write input files using the same format as the control file.
 If the control file is formatted
 as a csv, the input files must also be csv.
-If the control file is an Excel file, the input files must also be
+If the control file is an Excel file (.xlsx), the input files must also be
 saved as Excel files.
 Model output files are always written as csv (UTF-8 Unicode) files.

-## Using Command Line
+## 5.0 Using Command Line

 Heat Source can be setup and run directly from command line.